vdesabou/kafka-docker-playground-docs/docs/playground tcp-proxy start.md

 #### *--break-service-response BREAK-SERVICE-RESPONSE*

 💔 Percentage of broken connections.
-Default is none.
+Default is 0%.

 | Attributes      | &nbsp;
 |-----------------|-------------